msk-mind/docker/qupath/README.md

 ## WIP/TODOs
 - Infrastructure: currently uses single GPU but allocates all, future job scheduler with GPU allocator would be great to fully utiilize available GPUs.
 (To come with Condor)
+- Get GPU working for the docker image (in the event we need to use docker instead of singularity)

 ## Logs